DVB-RCT

-DVB-RCT (Digital Video Broadcasting - Return Channel Terrestrial), provides a method by which the DVB-T (and in theory DVB-T2 but DVB-T2 probably trialled first about 5 years after last DVB-RCT field trial) platform can become a bi-directional, asymmetric, data path using wireless between broadcasters and customers.
-DVB-T when completed with DVB-RCT can be used not only for Interactive TV (voting, quiz, etc.), but also for light IP telecommunication services.
-Various degrees of interactivity could be offered, without implying any return channel back from the user to the service provider: data carrousel or Electronic Programs Guides (EPG) are examples of such enhanced TV services which make use of “Local Interactivity”, without any return path from customer to provider.

-To implement new interactive services having a closely coupled and real-time relationship with the TV programs (e.g., interactive advertising, tele-voting, tele-quiz), a low latency return channel technology is mandatory, and this is the goal of the DVB-RCT.
-Without adding a cellular style network with about x20 more masts no Internet usage except about 1/20th speed of analogue dialup would be feasible.
+DVB-RCT (Digital Video Broadcasting - Return Channel Terrestrial) provides a method by which the DVB-T platform (and in theory also the DVB-T2 platform, but DVB-T2 probably trialled first about 5 years after last DVB-RCT field trial) can become a bi-directional, asymmetric data path using wireless between broadcasters and customers.
+DVB-T when completed with DVB-RCT can be used not only for interactive TV (voting, quiz, etc.), but also for light IP telecommunication services.
+Without this method, various degrees of interactivity can be offered, without implying any return channel back from the user to the service provider: Data Carrousel or Electronic Programs Guides (EPG) are examples of such enhanced TV services which make use of “local interactivity”, without any return path from customer to provider.
+To implement interactive services having a closely coupled and real-time relationship with the TV programs (e.g. interactive advertising, tele-voting, tele-quiz), a low latency return channel technology is mandatory, and this is the goal of the DVB-RCT.

 Failure

-By 2006 the main developer of DVB-RCT Runcom had abandoned it (no deployments due to Mobile Phone Penetration) and switched the expertise to portable WiMax Modems and Infrastructure, later adding LTE.
-Many people mistakenly think DVB-RCT would have allowed Viewers to browse the Internet.
+By 2006, Runcom, the main developer of DVB-RCT, had abandoned it (no deployments due to mobile phone penetration) and switched the expertise to portable WiMax modems and infrastructure, later adding LTE.
+Many people mistakenly think DVB-RCT would have allowed viewers to browse the Internet.
 Partially the mistaken Internet belief was due to the "It's TV" Proposal in Ireland in 2000/2001 and RTE-NL (now 2RN) 1999 field trials assisted by Runcom.

-But peak time speeds using existing TV mast infrastructures would have provided about 1200bit/s or less.
-It could only have been used for in program voting or purchase of broadcast advert items (TV or Teletext, or later MHP / MHEG5 broadcast), very little per user download content.
-The Cable version DVB-RCC never succeeded in competing against Cablelabs DOCSIS though Internet by Satellite did use DVB-RCS, but Ka-Sat and others since 2005 are deploying Satellite versions of DOCSIS.
+But peak time speeds using existing TV mast infrastructures would have provided about 1.2 Kbit/s or less.
+It could only have been used for in program voting or purchase of broadcast advert items (TV or Teletext, or later MHP / MHEG5 broadcast), very little per downloaded content.
+DVB-RCC, the cable version of DVB-RCT, never succeeded in competing against Cablelabs DOCSIS.
+Internet by Satellite did use DVB-RCS, the satellite version of DVB-RCT, but Ka-Sat and others have been deploying satellite versions of DOCSIS since 2005.

 Motivation

-It was projected (in 2001) that revenues from TV commerce would exceed revenues from e-commerce in the home by 2008.
-T-commerce clearly requires a Return Path from the home back to the Digital TV Service Provider.
+It was projected in 2001 that revenues from TV commerce would exceed revenues from e-commerce in the home by 2008.
+T-commerce clearly requires a return path from the home back to the digital TV service provider.
 The current scenario of UHF/VHF bands shows a very congested spectrum in several countries that could be a real problem for the introduction of new services.